NickAbel/KoFiCat/README.md

   - [x] Integrate defective verbs and/or verbs with alternatives if transformations in their conjugation tables are not described elsewhere.
 - [ ] Choose and generate a complete sentence set for a common representative of each leaf-level tick mark of the KOFI taxonomy.
 - [ ] In the "Similar" field, list other Catalan verbs with identical conjugation mappings to the representative.
-- [ ] Order the verbs in the deck according to a frequency dictionary.
-Non-auxiliary verbs are shown first due to their importance.
-After that, the verb representing the conjugation mapping whose verbs cumulatively appear the most in the frequency dictionary should appear first.
+- [x] Order the verbs in the deck according to a frequency dictionary.
+It is ideal to show the most common patterns first.
+The frequency of the representative verbs are compared against the frequencies (in lemma form) in [FrequencyWords](https://github.com/hermitdave/FrequencyWords/)' full Catalan frequency list.
+This ordering could be improved by summing over all conjugations of all verbs sharing a certain conjugation pattern, but if you complete the deck diligently it won't matter >:D
 - [ ] In the "Notes" field, state the type of conjugation (i.e, third-conjugation inchoative regular).
 Acknowledge any orthographic changes or defectiveness, and if needed, show the theoretical regular conjugation noting its incorrectness.
 Quantify the relative (ranked out of all verbs in deck) and total irregularity (the percentage of cards which show an irregularity) of the verb.
 - [ ] Tag cards according to their subject, tense, and categories.